I realize that most of the xGrip lineup of products is for firearms that are not 45s.

 As I inserted one of the full size, xGrip equipped magazines, the xGrip itself broke into two pieces.
 Upon examine all of the xGrip equipped magazines that were stored next to this firearm, I found that they were all brittle.

 I had a second P2000sk stored in a different location with a few xGrip equipped magazines, they were in the same condition.

 I immediately took this up with the manufacturer that admitted there had been a bad batch of material on occasion in the past and the products would be replaced.
 In about a week, 6 replacements arrived and are back with their firearms.

 So Kudos to xGrip for standing behind their product so well.

-They are on my list as I had smaller auto loaders to the family
+They are on my list to purchase as I add other small auto loaders to the family